baadjis/grpchat/readme.md

 #grpchat
-A client/ server (group or one to one) chat grpc app using golang
+A client/ server (group or one to one) chat grpc app written in go

 ## how to